-Structured Literacy includes synthetic, systematic phonics instruction, but it goes well beyond learning phonics for initial decoding.
-Many phonics programs teach sounds and can "check off the box" for grade-level phonics but are often insufficient; they fall significantly short of teaching word structure beyond sounds, and do not teach decoding and spelling concurrently.
-Fundations, on the other hand, comprehensively provides the Structured Literacy elements that are linked to the acquisition of foundational skills.
+Structured literacy includes synthetic, systematic phonics instruction but it goes well beyond learning phonics for initial decoding.
+Many phonics programs teach sounds and can "check off the box" for grade-level phonics but are often insufficient because they fall significantly short of teaching word structure beyond sounds, and do not teach decoding and spelling concurrently.
+Fundations, on the other hand, comprehensively provides the structured literacy elements that are linked to the acquisition of foundational skills.

-Fundations presents an explicit and systematic study of the language system of written English in a clearly defined sequence, distributed across four Levels: K, 1, 2, and 3.
-Students cumulatively learn to process words more quickly by using the patterns of syllables and orthographic rules (spelling conventions) that involve base words and affixes.
+Fundations presents an explicit and systematic study of the English written language system in a clearly defined sequence, distributed across four Levels: K, 1, 2, and 3.
+Students cumulatively learn to process words more quickly by using the patterns of syllables and orthographic rules (spelling conventions) involving base words and affixes.
 Students investigate words and use a variety of techniques to analyze single-syllable and multisyllabic words, unknown words, and words with spelling options.
 This is important for students to efficiently read longer, unfamiliar words as their reading skills progress and the complexity of grade-level text increases.